backdrop-contrib/synonyms/README.txt

 * synonym-friendly autocomplete widget for taxonomy_term_reference fields
 * integration with Drupal search functionality through Synonyms Search submodule.
 It enables searching content by synonyms of the terms that the content references.
-Synonyms Search submodule also integrates with Taxonomy Search contributed module in fashion that allows your terms to be found by their synonyms.
+Synonyms Search submodule also integrates with Term Search contributed module in fashion that allows your terms to be found by their synonyms.
 * integration with Search API.
 If you include synonyms of a term into your